GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 Converting `GMT <http://gmt.soest.hawaii.edu>`_ *PostScript* to PDF or raster images
 -------------------------------------------------------------------------------------

-Since Adobe’s PDF (Portable Document Format) seems to have become the *de facto* standard for vector graphics, you are often well off converting *GMT* produced *PostScript* files to PDF.
+Since Adobe's PDF (Portable Document Format) seems to have become the *de facto* standard for vector graphics, you are often well off converting *GMT* produced *PostScript* files to PDF.
 Being both vector formats (i.e., they basically describe all objects, text and graphics as lines and curves), such conversion sounds awfully straightforward and not worth a full section in this document.
-But experience has shown differently, since most converters cut corners by using the same tool (Aladdin’s **ghostscript**) with basic default options that are not devised to produce the best quality PDF files.
+But experience has shown differently, since most converters cut corners by using the same tool (Aladdin's **ghostscript**) with basic default options that are not devised to produce the best quality PDF files.

 For some applications it is practical or even essential that you convert